 Multiple floor slab elevations at the same level do not import well.

 Double-height spaces will not import.
-Instead, they should be adjusted once inside the drawing.tool.
+Instead, they should be adjusted once inside the drawing.tool using air floors.